Pocket doors: a mini-guide for choosing the right sliding pocket door

-How to understand the difference between the different models (single, double, classic or flush pocket door), to correctly calculate the dimensions of the door opening and the overall dimensions; how to choose and identify the type of frame on the basis of the door, the opening and walls.
+How to understand the difference between the different models (single, double, classic or flush pocket door), to correctly calculate the size of the door opening and the overall dimensions.
+How to choose and identify the type of frame on the basis of the door, the opening and walls.

 The box contains detailed information on each topic.

-Unlike traditional hinged doors, sliding doors allow to regain the space occupied by the radius of the door opening and help to create a larger and more welcoming environment, offering greater furnishing options.
-Eliminating the hinged doors, the home regains more space that can be essential for enviroments of reduced dimensions, benefiting of a more refined interior decoration.
+Unlike traditional hinged doors, sliding pocket doors allow to regain the space usually taken up by the radius of the door swinging and help create a wider and more welcoming environment, offering greater furnishing options.
+Removing the hinged doors, the home wins back more space that can be essential for rooms which are small in size, benefiting of a more refined interior decoration.

 There are two types of sliding doors:

-In the former case, a barn door opens by sliding along the wall, while in the latter case the door opens by sliding inside the wall through an appropriate system commonly known as the ‘frame’.
-The frame of a sliding pocket door refers to a metal box that allows the door to slide inside the wall concealed from sight.
-Both solutions solve a space problem but, compared to the external sliding version, the sliding pocket door frees the space on the wall where the door slides, opening up greater furnishing possibilities.
+In the former case, the door opens by sliding alongside the wall, while in the latter case the door opens by sliding inside it, running into a system commonly known as the ‘counterframe’.
+The counterframe of a sliding pocket door is a metal pocket that allows the door to slide inside the wall concealing from sight.
+Both solutions solve a space problem but, compared to the exposed sliding door version, the sliding pocket door frees the space on the wall where the door slides, opening up to greater furnishing possibilities.
 Depending on the type of frame adopted, several different opening solutions can be obtained.

-The details of the metal structure specially designed for stud wall
+The details of the metal structure specially designed for both solid wall and stud wall

-The frame for pocket doors is a metal structure enabling the door to disappear inside a wall (either solid or stud wall).
-The frame is made up of a pocket that replace the wall section where the door is going to enter, a sliding system (track) located in the upper part that allows the door panel to slide inside the wall and a vertical metal door stop that receives the closing door.
+The counterframe for a sliding pocket door is a metal structure enabling the door to disappear inside a wall (either solid or stud wall).
+The frame is made up of a pocket that replace the wall section where the door is going to enter, a sliding system (track and runners) located in the upper part that allows the door panel to slide and a vertical metal door stop that accomodate the closing door.